pagkly/Zed/Investopedia3/Gross Estate.md

 ## Where Can Estate Executors Find Assistance?

-For estate settlement advice, individuals may consult [Internal Revenue Service (IRS) Publication 559](https://www.investopedia.com/terms/i/irs-pub-908.asp), which provides useful guidance, and also helps individuals calculate taxes owed on an estate.
+For estate settlement advice, individuals may consult [[Internal Revenue Service (IRS) Publication 559]](https://www.investopedia.com/terms/i/irs-pub-908.asp), which provides useful guidance, and also helps individuals calculate taxes owed on an estate.
 This resource can also help clarify which portions of an estate beneficiaries may deduct, while also instructing individuals on how they may claim deductions and credits.

 **\[Important: Certain types of gifts, if made within three years before the donor's death, are includible in one's gross estate.\]**